OpenBankingUK/knowledge-base-pub/docs/standards/general/vrp.md

 In addition, we would expect  the parties to adopt the following process:

-1. The ASPSP or PISP to inform the OBIE (including by raising a ticket via the Open Banking Service Desk) that they believe a particular use case does not meet the definition of sweeping within scope of the Order as clarified by the CMA in its March 2022 letter.
+1. The ASPSP or PISP to inform the OBL (including by raising a ticket via the Open Banking Service Desk) that they believe a particular use case does not meet the definition of sweeping within scope of the Order as clarified by the CMA in its March 2022 letter.

-2. OBIE will investigate the matter.
+2. OBL will investigate the matter.
 For example, by requesting evidence from the ASPSP as to why they believe the use case is not sweeping and asking the PISP for evidence to support their assertion that a particular use case meets the definition of sweeping.

-3. Based on the evidence provided, the OBIE will make a recommendation as to whether a particular transaction meets the definition of sweeping.
+3. Based on the evidence provided, the OBL will make a recommendation as to whether a particular transaction meets the definition of sweeping.
 This recommendation would be provided to the ASPSP and the PISP involved in the dispute.
-The CMA will also be informed by OBIE of its recommendation.
+The CMA will also be informed by OBL of its recommendation.

 This process does not prevent the CMA from taking enforcement action against a breach of its remedy where appropriate, or for parties to undertake private enforcement action against a breach.